kzwrime/multiarray/README.md

 # multiarray

 This is the multiarray project.
+A simple C++ templated multiarray class for array, a header-only library

 # Building and installing